 The term 'wet season' includes areas of the state where freezing conditions exist that prevent runoff from occurring for extended periods.
-In areas where freezing conditions exist, the required monitoring and sample collection may be distributed during seasons when precipitation runoff, either as melting snow or rain mixed with melting snow, occurs.
+In areas where freezing conditions exist, the required

 Precipitation or runoff patterns in Arizona's arid climates is unpredictable and sporadic, and often times it can be months between a measurable storm events that causes a discharge.
-The 2019 MSGP requires sampling to be conducted for the duration of the permit.
-This change to the monitoring duration was to gather data throughout the permit term and to evaluate a sites pollutant levels over time.
-This will yield a more accurate characterization of pollutant concentrations in the site's discharge for the variable stormwater flow/ volumes in Arizona's climate and monitor pollutant levels after long dry periods (i.e., months between rain events).
+The 2024 MSGP requires sampling to be conducted for the duration of the permit.
+This sampling schedule allows permittees to gather data throughout the permit term and to evaluate a sites pollutant levels over time.
+This yields a more accurate characterization of pollutant concentrations in the site's discharge for the variable stormwater flow/ volumes in Arizona's climate and monitor pollutant levels after long dry periods (i.e., months between rain events).
 This provision also takes into account that operations at any given site are often dynamic and routinely change through the year as well as from year to year.
+The routine analytical sample will consist of a single discreet (grab) sample or a flow-weighted composite for comparison to action levels or ELGs.